-Improving the Accessibility of Buildings for People with Disabilities
+Improving the Accessibility of Building for People with Disabilities

 The odds are that many of us will experience a disability at some point in our lives.
 Maybe it's temporary, like a broken leg.
 Or it may be more permanent, such as mobility impairment, vision loss or reduced hearing.
 Such disabilities, whether temporary or permanent, may affect how we get around at home, at work, when we're out shopping or seeing a museum, or even when we visit the doctor.